 This phrasing is strange. if Vinnie Mirchandani said something positive about SAP, CIO would not have stated that “Vinnie is promoting SAP.”
 But here, CIO reports that Vinnie is “stirring up customer dissatisfaction.”

 SAP, says Mirchandani, should have actually been able to lower maintenance costs—not increase them.
 “They have offshored some of the support.
 There is more automation—more customers get self-service support answers through knowledge bases.
 Their community is handling many routine support questions (and customers are funding that community, not SAP),” he writes.
 “In the spirit of rollbacks, SAP support costs should have been declining for the last several years.”
 (For more on SAP’s future, see “Five Things About SAP’s Strategy That You Need to Know.”)

 This is all true.
 None of these cost reductions have been passed onto the customer.
 It is reinforced by the fact that SAP has a 90%+ margin on support.
-Furthermore, support quality has greatly declined.
+Furthermore, support quality has dramatically declined.

 The False Explanations Begin

 Two things should be noted that this point.
 One: SAP has claimed that the price increase is justified due to the complexity of its customers’ IT environments and that its customers want more comprehensive support offerings, according to Wang.
 In announcing Enterprise Support, SAP stated that “the ongoing growth of SAP’s robust product offerings, the pervasiveness of business networks and mass adoption of service-oriented architecture (SOA) have challenged traditional support models.”

 First, SAP is supposed to be simplifying IT environments, not making them more complex.
 Secondly, if this were true, why are SAP’s support margins so stratospheric?

 SAP never embraced SOA and is basically died.
 This entire paragraph is false.